 Why shouldn’t they?
 They don’t ask what it means because they couldn’t care less.
 The appeal lies in the fascination of the process combined with the strength of the image.
 The impact is visceral, not intellectual.

 Critics dismiss realism as merely mindless copying, lacking in imagination or originality.
 They brush it aside simply because they assume its creator is on mechanical autopilot with no input beyond the gimmick of being able to draw.

 They despise the very things that the public enjoys most.
 If something is popular then it can’t be any good.
 Much of the criticism is nothing more than art snobbery and elitism.

-The overwhelming reason some critics dislike hyper or photorealism is that they think it’s just the same as taking a photo.
+The overwhelming reason some critics dislike hyper or photorealism is because of the assumption that it’s the same as taking a photo.
 It’s as if photography is so trivial that anything related to it must be equally as shallow.

 The seemingly impossible adds a sense of wonder and intrigue.
 Half the fun is figuring out how the hell anyone can do it.